How do I get a graduate job in the UK?

 We are happy to discuss any support you are offered from an external provider to help you make an informed decision.

 What are my visa options?
+Read case studies from Nottingham graduates and other UK students

 Understanding your options can help you to have conversations with employers about their options to hire you on the student visa, graduate route visa, scale-up work visa or skilled worker visa.